 A lot of guys out there say that they’ve already tried to eat a lot but still make no gains.
-Well, when those hard gainers say that, often times what they mean is they try to eat a lot in only one sitting only, and actually don’t have a calorie surplus throughout the day.
+Well, when those hard gainers say that, oftentimes what they mean is they try to eat a lot in only one sitting only, and actually don’t have a calorie surplus throughout the day.

 In my experience, if you want to build muscle, you have to eat more calories at every meal.
-And honestly, eating a cult and annoying than eating the same amount of calories in 5 or even 6 meals a day.
+And honestly, eating a cult and annoying as eating the same amount of calories in 5 or even 6 meals a day.

-However, if you are too busy with meetings, appointments, phone calls, etc and eating everything 3 hours is impossible, then prepare all the meals for a few days at once and store them in meal prep containers.
+However, if you are too busy with meetings, appointments, phone calls, etc, and eating everything 3 hours is impossible, then prepare all the meals for a few days at once and store them in meal prep containers.

 Now, get out there and make some gains, guys!